other useful bike websites

 All about bikes and general bike touring tips

 There’s plenty of these useful sites around.
-Some are hugely overloaded with advertising and lacking in information that is not straight up product endorsement or self promotion.
-The best from an information point of view are probably:
+Some are hugely overloaded with advertising and lacking in information that is not straight up product endorsement or self-promotion.

 Sheldon Brown has a bundle of practical advice about some of the more technical aspects to do with bikes and their maintenance.
 If you need to know about various types of spokes, or how to adjust your derailleur, this is a good place to start.